hammingweight/gangplank/README.md

 Similar comments apply to tensorflow and PyTorch.

 ## Examples
-An example of using Gangplank can be found in the [github repository](https://github.com/hammingweight/gangplank/tree/main/examples).
+Examples of using Gangplank can be found [here](https://github.com/hammingweight/gangplank/tree/main/examples).